flutter-it/docs/docs/documentation/command_it/command_results.md

 ## Overview

-`CommandResult<TParam, TResult>` is a value class containing all command execution information:
+The `.results` property is a `ValueListenable<CommandResult<TParam, TResult>>` that provides all command execution information in a single value class.
+This property updates on every state change of the command (running, success, error):

 ```dart
 class CommandResult<TParam, TResult> {